jakobwesthoff/Vala_CMake/README.rst

 Finding Vala
 ============

-The find module for vala works like any other Find specific module in CMake.
+The find module for vala works like any other Find module in CMake.
-You can simple call it using the usual ``find_package`` function.
+You can use it by simply calling the usual ``find_package`` function.
 Default parameters like ``REQUIRED`` and ``QUIETLY`` are supported.

 ::

-    find_package(VALA REQUIRED)
+    find_package(Vala REQUIRED)

-After a successful call to the find function the following variables will be
+After a successful call to the find_package function the following variables will be
 set:

 VALA_FOUND